minhquangvo1109/UniversalVariable/README.md

                 // productSubCategory: String - The sub-category of the product that is in the basket
     			productSubCategory: "Men's Clothing",

-                // productUnitPrice: Number - A number with the cost of a single unit of the item in the basket
+                // productUnitPrice: Number - A number with the cost of a single unit of the item in the
+				// basket
     			productUnitPrice: 12.30,

                 // quantity: Number - The number of units of this item in the basket
     			quantity: 1,

-                // salePrice: Number - The price of the item taking into account any sales due to vouchers, or special circumstances
+                // salePrice: Number - The price of the item taking into account any sales due to vouchers
+				// or special circumstances
     			salePrice: 10.30
 			},